 ——- Traumatic Brain Injury ——–

 One of the patients these physicians treat, are patients with Traumatic Brain Injury (TBI for short).
 This fit my case perfectly, as the mass and the removal of it had resulted in the symptoms I have today.
 Technically, stroke patients also fall into this category.
 The role of the PM&R physician in these patients is to help them regain any functional ability that may have been impaired due to the injury.
+You should contact Virginia law firm in case of injury due to accidents.
 Depending on the specific deficit, a PM&R physician may refer the patient to a speech therapist (many stroke patients have speech deficits after the injury) and to a neuropsychologist (to aid with the evaluation of any possible cognitive delays).
 Every case is different, and requires specific tailoring and management for the optimal care of the patient.
 My case was easy and difficult at the same time: easy in that I required every kind of therapy, and little to no thinking (hopefully) was involved in this aspect of my care.
 My case was difficult in that this occurred during my medical residency, creating many intricacies in my care.

 ——- Dr. Michael Andary ———-